 History and Legacy of Leif Erikson

 He built a settlement there for the winter but eventually returned to Norway, bringing grapes and timber back into his ship.
-After his death, other Norwegian explorers made their way to Vinland, even making contact with the indigenous populations in the land.
+After his death, other Norwegian explorers made their way to Vinland, even contacting the indigenous populations in the land.
 Eventually, word of Vinland spread across Europe, and some believe that it was this way that Christopher Columbus first found out about America.

 NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim October 9, 2021, as Leif Erikson Day.
 I call upon all Americans to celebrate the contributions of Nordic Americans to our Nation with appropriate ceremonies, activities, and programs.